How to Save Money on Wedding Invitations

 Think About Using White Envelopes

-Believe it or not, colored envelopes usually cost a lot more than plain white envelopes.
+Believe it or not, colored envelopes typically cost a lot more than plain white envelopes.
 If you're okay with having a white envelope, ask your stationery designer if you can get a discount for using white!
-This doesn't mean you'll have a boring invitation suite!
+This doesn't have to mean you'll have a boring invitation suite!
 If you've been thinking about using a ribbon on your invitations but didn't think you'd have room in your budget, think about using white envelopes so you can upgrade to ribbon wraps!

 Have Guests RSVP Online